 Our expert team is here to ensure that your business can correctly report under the more inclusive, broader open scope rules.
 As interpretations of product inclusion within Open Scope can be confusing, we will guide you through the requirements and help you with your scoping decisions, saving you time and effort in the process.

-You can find out about the key changes taking place from 2019 below.
+You can find out about the key changes that have now taken place.
 If you need help to make it easier to report under open scope, simply contact us today.

 Previously if a product did not fit within any of the 14 categories, producers were able to exclude it from the scope of the WEEE regulations, and it did not need to be reported.